rust-lang/rustlings/CONTRIBUTING.md

 `rustlings` is basically a glorified `rustc` wrapper.
 Therefore the source code isn't really that complicated since the bulk of the work is done by `rustc`.
-`src/main.rs` contains a simple `argh` CLI that connects to most of the other source files.

 <a name="addex"></a>
 ### Adding an exercise